eric-lopes/ESP32D2/README.md

 # ESP32D2

-## Versão 0.4 - Acesso ao Micro SD Card, leitura de arquivo com dados para acesso a internet, leitura da pasta de músicas e gera playlist embaralhada de uma pasta específica.
-Já está conectando na internet ou gerando um Access Point caso não consiga se conectar a uma rede.
-Falta melhorar o código de conexão para criar um Access Point caso passe mais de 1 minuto tentando conectar.
-O esboço dos tasks para usar o processador Dual Core já está funcionando, mas ainda falta melhorar algumas coias.
-Falta código para o amplificador, tocar músicas, os sensores e o led.
+## Versão 0.5 - Atualmente, o código tem acesso ao Cartão Micro SD, lendo um arquivo de texto com dados de SSID e Senha para acessar a internet via Wi-Fi.
+Também consegue gerar uma lista das pastas que contém música e gera uma playlist embaralhada com as músicas que estão dentro de uma pasta específica.
+Consegue se conectar na internet Wi-Fi com os dados lidos ou gera um Access Point caso as redes não estejam disponíveis ou demore mais de 30 segundos para conseguir uma conexão.
+Código está um pouco otimizado desde as últimas versões, mas ainda não está bem documentado.
+O esboço dos Tasks para usar o processador dual core já está funcionando.
+O próximo passo é criar o código para gerar o Web Server, condicional a presença do Cartão Micro SD (sem cartão, não haverá um tocados de músicas, apenas a luz RGB do abajur (led) e a leitura da temperatura e umidade).
+Talvez o Web Server possa adicionar uma nova rede através do Access Point, modificando o arquivo que guarda as redes.
+Após, será feito o código para o  MAX 98357a tocar músicas, os sensores de palmas, proximidade e temperatura/umidade e o led RGB.

-## Version 0.4 - Access to the Micro SD Card, reading a file with data for internet access, reading the music folder and generating shuffled playlist from a specific folder.
-It is already connecting to the internet or generating an Access Point if it cannot connect to a network.
-The connection code needs to be improved to create an Access Point if you spend more than 1 minute trying to connect.
-The outline of tasks for using the Dual Core processor is already working, but some things still need to be improved.
-There is no code for the amplifier, playing music, the sensors and the LED.
+## Version 0.5 - Currently, the code has access to the Micro SD Card, reading a text file with SSID and Password data to access the internet via Wi-Fi.
+It can also generate a list of folders that contain music and generate a playlist shuffled with the songs that are inside a specific folder.
+It can connect to Wi-Fi internet with the data read or generate an Access Point if the networks are not available or it takes more than 30 seconds to get a connection.
+Code is somewhat optimized since the last versions, but it is still not well documented.
+The Tasks outline for using the dual core processor is already working.
+The next step is to create the code to generate the Web Server, conditional on the presence of the Micro SD Card (without a card, there will be no music playing, just the RGB light from the lamp (LED) and the temperature and humidity reading).
+Perhaps the Web Server can add a new network through the Access Point, modifying the file that stores the networks.
+Afterwards, the code will be created for the MAX 98357a to play music, the clap, proximity and temperature/humidity sensors and the RGB LED.

-### Um abajur acionado por palmas que toca MP3 acionado por sensor de presença que também tem sensor de temperatura.
+### ESP32D2 é um abajur RGB acionado por palmas.
+Também toca arquivos MP3 acionado por sensor de presença.
+Possui um sensor de Temperatura e Umidade.
+Tem um servidor HTTP simples para controle e leitura do sensor de temperatura/umidade.
+Todo o circuito é montado em um pequeno R2D2 feito em MDF 3mm, cujas fotos serão acrescentadas.

 Código está em desenvolvimento.
 Acompanhe o andamento no anúncio de versão acima.
-Toda a parte eletrônica será montada em um R2-D2 feito de MDF 3mm e será usada como abajur e toca músicas!
 Estão sendo usados:
 | # | Itens |
 | --- | --- |